ligadous/aqueue/README.md

 # AQUEUE - Append Only Queue

-This code was built with the purpose of creating a simple queue system without any kind of data update and that could be manipulated by commandline tools like cat, grep, sed and vi.
+This code was built with the purpose of creating a persistent queue system without any kind of data update and that could be manipulated by commandline tools like cat, grep, sed and vi.

 We never update or delete any byte.